oburay/multi-llm-workbench/README.md

-# Run DeepSeek r1 Locally with Ollama & Open WebUI
+# Local LLM Stack: Run Any Ollama Model with Open WebUI

-Hey there!
-I put together this microservices setup to run DeepSeek r1 (the latest version) locally using Ollama as the backend engine and Open WebUI as the frontend interface.
-No cloud services needed - everything runs right on your machine!
+ I put together this flexible microservices setup to run **any Ollama-compatible model** locally.
+This stack combines [Ollama](https://ollama.ai/) with [Open WebUI](https://github.com/open-webui/open-webui)  to create a complete local AI solution.
+While it's pre-configured for DeepSeek r1, you can easily swap in any model you prefer!

 ## What's in the Box

-This repo gives you two separate microservices:
+This repo gives you a reusable template with two separate microservices:
-- **Ollama container**: Handles all the AI model stuff (running DeepSeek r1)
+- **Ollama container**: Handles all the AI model stuff (runs whatever model you choose)
 - **Open WebUI container**: Gives you a clean chat interface to talk to the model

 They communicate with each other but run independently - proper microservice architecture!